Is this you?

 In this recorded 50-minute talk I dive deep into the topics of self-exposure and the exposure of others and give you information to help you keep writing and stay on course.
 You’ll have continuing access to the video after purchase along with a helpful list of 10 tips to keep handy when you’re writing.

 Some of what you’ll learn:

-Suzanne’s webinar on exposure answered so many of my questions.
-She presented the material in a concise, logical manner that was easy to understand and really put my mind at ease.
-It’s amazing how much information she packed into a one-hour class.
-I feel free to write my full story now, knowing how to protect myself and others. — Susan Hagen, author
+Suzanne’s webinar answered many of my questions about exposing the lives of other people in my memoir.
+The material really put my mind at ease.
+It’s amazing how much information she included and in such a concise and logical manner.
+I feel ready to write my story now, knowing how to protect myself and others.

 Suzanne brings her deep knowledge of the craft to encourage and inspire the writer in everyone.
 I came away newly energized and eager to apply what I learned.